dagraham/etm-dgraham/README.md

 	$ echo '* lunch with Peter @s fri 12p' | etm+
 would produce exactly the same result.

+Finally, if `{T}` is included, it will be replaced with a time stamp corresponding to the moment the script was invoked.
+E.g.,

+	$ echo '% got the test result at {T}' | etm+

+would append something like `% got the test result at 2022-12-07 9:13:55 EST`.

 Important
 : The single quotes are necessary to keep the shell from expanding the "*" into the names of all the files in the current working directory and other such mischief.